Tom Clarke (Irish republican): Irish Republican Brotherhood

-Particaption in Fenian dynamite campaign and 15 year imprisonment
+Participation in Fenian dynamite campaign and 15 years imprisonment

 In 1883, Clarke was sent to London, under the alias of "Henry Wilson", to take part in the Fenian dynamite campaign advocated by Jeremiah O'Donovan Rossa, one of the IRB leaders exiled in the United States.
 British authorities were already following those involved, aided by informants, and Clarke was arrested in possession of dynamite, along with three others.
 He was tried and sentenced to penal servitude for life on 28 May 1883 at London's Old Bailey.
 He subsequently served 15 years in Pentonville and other British prisons.
 In 1896, he was one of only five remaining Fenian prisoners in British jails and a series of public meetings in Ireland called for their release.
 At one meeting, John Redmond MP, leader of the Parnellite Irish National League, said of him: "Wilson is a man of whom no words of praise could be too high.
 I have learned in my many visits to Portland for five years to love, honour and respect Henry Wilson.
 I have seen day after day how his brave spirit was keeping him alive ...
 I have seen year after year the fading away of his physical strength".

 Relocating to America

 Following his release in 1898, Clarke returned to Ireland where he was met by a number of welcome home parties in Dublin and Dungannon, and Limerick offered him the freedom of the city, which he accepted.
-Clarke stayed with the family of the Mayor of Limerick at the time, the republican John Daly, with whom Clarke had previously been imprisoned with.
+Clarke stayed with the family of the Mayor of Limerick at the time, the republican John Daly, with whom Clarke had previously been imprisoned.
 It was during this time that Clarke was introduced to Kathleen Daly, John's niece.
-Tom and Kathleen would subsequently begin a relationship.
+Tom Clarke and Kathleen would subsequently begin a relationship.

 Despite his well-wishers, Clarke found it difficult to gain employment in Ireland following his return and would make the decision in 1900 to emigrate to Brooklyn in the United States.
 In 1901, he married Kathleen, 21 years his junior.
 The Irish nationalist John MacBride served as Clarke's best man.

-In New York Clarke worked for the Irish nationalist organisation Clan na Gael under its leader, John Devoy.
+In New York, Clarke worked for the Irish nationalist organisation Clan na Gael under its leader, John Devoy.
 In September 1903 Clarke helped Clan na Gael launch their own newspaper, The Gaelic American, with Clarke serving as an assistant editor to Devoy.
 On 2 November 1905, Clarke became a naturalised American citizen.

-After Clarke fell into ill health in late 1905, he gave up his job at the Gaelic American and he moved with his wife to a 30 acre farm in Manorville, New York, and bought another 30 acres there in 1907.
+After Clarke fell into ill health in late 1905, he gave up his job at the Gaelic American and moved with his wife to a 30 acre farm in Manorville, New York, and bought another 30 acres there in 1907.